 - Included for Specials – Specials include Physical Education, Art, Music, Computers, and sometimes basic foreign language.
 Many students who attend a self-contained classroom or resource room participate with their peers in specials.
 Depending on the organization of the class, this may or may not be an appropriate chance for the child to take classes with other peers.
 Whether or not inclusive specials are appropriate will be highly dependent on the individual student.
 Consider, for example, whether it is better for the student to attend an adaptive physical education class or join in the regular class and learn and play games alongside all other students.

-An IEP Team should weigh many factors when deciding on the least restrictive placement for a student with ASD.
+An IEP Team should weigh many factors when deciding on the least restrictive placement for a student on the autism spectrum.
 Some questions to consider are:

 In the inclusive classroom: